amandamomenzadeh/Proteomics-BP-ML/readme.md

 [Link to preprint]()

-Authors
-Simion Kreimer, Ali Haghani, Jennifer Van Eyk

-DBS and Mitra:	Aleksandra Binek, Hauspurg Alisse

-Cell Lysate: Saeed Seyedmohammad, Alejandro Rivas

-Blood Pressure Classifier: Amanda Momenzadeh, Jesse Meyer

-This repository contains the code used to generate all the figures.
+This repository contains all the code that was used for the machine learning analysis of proteomic data from blood, including data preparation, dimension reduction, statistical testing and machine learning models.